Thousands Of Years Of History, Stunning Scenery, A Unique Cuisine, & Overly Hospitable Locals

 – Official Georgian government tourism website

 History, The People, & The Tourism Push

 Although is was the second country in the world to officially adopt the Christian faith, doing so some 25 years after neighbouring Armenia way back in the 4th century, for much of its existence Georgia has been under Persian & Arab control; it wasn’t until the early 12th century, while under the rule of King Davit Aghmashenebeli, that the country became a centre of Christian culture & learning, not to mention a Caucasian power.
 The Mongols, as they tended to do, ended the good old days for the Georgians when they attacked in the 1220s.
 The Uzbek despot Timur (Tamerlane) was a bane too; he scourged the Georgians incessantly, attacking no less than 8 times between 1386 & 1403, a period when the country was mostly under Muslim rule.
 Georgia was split for the next 4 centuries until the Russians arrived in 1770 offering protection against the Muslims.
 Of course Russia did more than just protect – it annexed the country & ruled it for the next 200 years.
 The Georgians briefly tasted independence during the 1918 Russian Revolution but were absorbed into the USSR in 1922 following the latest Red Army invasion.
-The country suffered throughout the Soviet days even with Stalin, a Georgian born in Gori, at the helm, although the Georgians capitalist instincts & agricultural wealth saw them enjoying a higher standard of living than most others in the Soviet bloc.
+The country suffered throughout the Soviet days even with Stalin, a Georgian born in Gori, at the helm (although the Georgian capitalist instinct & agricultural wealth saw them enjoying a higher standard of living than most others in the Soviet bloc).

 – Lonely Planet Georgia